-If an employee's vacation request is refused and such refusal would cause the employee's accrual to exceed the maximum allowed, no accrual shall be lost at that time and the employee shall be allowed up to three (3) months to use the excess accrual.
+- B. After the bid is completed, additional days off shall be granted on a case by case basis by the supervisor.
+Leave shall be approved provided that no employee will be authorized paid leave time off unless the employee can accrue the appropriate amount prior to the leave being taken.
+If more than one employee requests a leave day on the same date, seniority shall prevail. - C. Unless approved by a supervisor otherwise, there should generally be no more than two (2) employees approved for time off for an entire work day. - D. If an employee's vacation (or alternative leave) request is refused and such refusal would cause the employee's accrual to exceed the maximum allowed, no accrual shall be lost at that time and the employee shall be allowed up to three (3) months to use the excess accrual.
 An employee's timely request to use accrued vacation leave shall be honored unless viable business reasons are provided by the Employer.
-Viable business reasons may include, but are not limited to, staffing levels, established service delivery, seasonal workload demands, and completion deadlines for assignments.

-Employees shall have the option of using compensatory time or vacation leave for paid time off.
+Viable business reasons may include, but are not limited to, staffing levels, established service delivery, seasonal workload demands, and completion deadlines for assignments. - E. Employees shall have the option of using compensatory time or vacation leave for paid time off.